 Festivals like this one, that are steep in tradition and prestige create a vacuum for business within the film industry.
 It’s the perfect trade agreement: Designers sell their work on A-list stars who are on the carpet to promote their films with their film executives who are there to sell distribution agreements for said films and hopefully secure credit for future projects, while their sponsors gain world-wide exposure.
 Everyone gets a piece of the pie.
 Read More

 Being constantly engaged online is like munching from the party snack bowl.
 You can’t seem to stop and no one will put it away.
 Step away from the Cheez-its!
 They are dangerous and so is your constant online activity.
+(Dear Lord, I sound like my mother.)

 This post is for my own guilty pleasure.
 My favorite fairytale drama, which first aired 2011, is mid season six, with its seventh season yet to be confirmed.
 A steady slip in ratings post season three, likely attributing to unfinished arcs, inconsistent character motives and an odd, seemingly necessary death near the end of season five leave audiences fearful that the show’s end will parallel that of “Lost” (show bosses Adam Horowitz and Edward Kitsis’s last project, renowned for its anticlimactic and disappointing end).
 Read More